LPLA INVESTOR NEWS: ROSEN, A GLOBALLY RECOGNIZED FIRM, Encourages LPL Financial Holdings Inc. Investors to Inquire About Class Action Investigation – LPLA

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of LPL Financial Holdings Inc. (NASDAQ: LPLA) resulting from allegations that LPL Financial may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of LPL Financial Holdings Inc. LPLA resulting from allegations that LPL Financial may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased LPL Financial securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.